 If you’re thinking of travelling or backpacking in Georgia, I think there are three things that make this country stand out in particular.

 Secondly, the Caucasus mountains are simply stunning.
 If you enjoy mountain hikes or trekking through pastoral valleys dotted with traditional villages, then you’ve definitely come to the right place.
 The Svaneti and Kazbegi areas, right along the border with Russia, provide ample opportunities to enjoy Georgia’s epic nature.
+They’re easily the best Georgia backpacking destinations.

 Thirdly, Georgia is filled with ancient churches and monasteries.
 Many of these you can find in unusual or highly scenic locations.
 For example, the Vardzia monastery consists of a system of caves dug into the side of the Erushili mountains.
 Other monasteries sit on top of hills or mountains overlooking nearby towns.
 The Caucasus was one of the earliest regions where Christianity became established and Georgia was once one of the first Christian states; today it’s still a deeply pious society, mostly following the Georgian Orthodox Church.

-Some may say that the Black Sea coast is another key reason to visit Georgia, but I thought the resort city of Batumi was a bit of a let-down (but, as always, that might be just be me!).
+Some may say that the Black Sea coast is another key reason to visit Georgia, but I thought the resort city of Batumi was a bit of a let-down (but, as always, that might be just be me).
 If you are a backpacker, adventurer, or culture lover, then I think Tbilisi and the Caucasus are your first places to look.

 Where to go in Georgia